enthru/redQmtech_notes_adc/README.md

 Some history of the project - https://enthru.net/?tag=qmtech

-EasyEDA project of the example ADC board with two LTC2208 (not tested yet) - https://oshwlab.com/neuroworker/redqmtechadc
+EasyEDA project of the example ADC board with two LTC2208 - https://oshwlab.com/neuroworker/redqmtechadc